domenicrosati/vicreg-for-sentence-embedding/README.md

 that are useful to downstream tasks.
 I'd suggest exploring lingustically informated pretext tasks like the following:
 - Can the projected embeddings predict language transformations like synonym/hyponym/antonym swap, masking, noise corruption.

+With other models, we get a pretext objective that is meaningful already - Denoising, Masking, etc.
+While we can apply these pretext tasks to the JEPA, since it's not generative it's a bit harder to imagine them being as powerful as they are for generative models.

 Without that work, I think the only reason to further explore JEPA with VICReg for sentence transformers is to explore sample effeciency and smaller model sizes.

 If you'd like to explore this conjecture with a collaborator feel free to let me know as I am actively investigating it!